 Both of these cards offer incredible benefits and travel protections while offering a flexible rewards program with fantastic value and earning potential for almost everyone.

 The Chase Sapphire Preferred® is the perfect card for anyone looking for their first travel rewards credit card.
-With a $0 introductory fee and 2x the points on all travel and dining, it should give you an idea of what travel rewards credit cards can do for you.
+With a $0 introductory fee and 2x points per $1 spent on all travel and dining, it should give you an idea of what travel rewards credit cards can do for you.

 This is also a great card for someone who may not have immediate travel plans but wants to start saving a valuable and flexible rewards points currency.
 With a lower annual fee, keeping this card long-term is not as much of an investment, and it will keep your points from expiring as long as you keep the card open.